 Interested in learning more about indigenous rainforest culture in person?
 Check out all of Detour’s amazing and sustainable tours to the Amazon Rainforest.

 This community-owned, sustainable lodge provides a mix of wildlife viewing and cultural interaction near Yasuni National Park.
 Sani is rustic and remote, with fantastic wildlife viewing and some of the best birding in the Amazon Basin of Ecuador.
 Trip Length: 4 or 5 Days Destination: Yasuni National Park, Ecuadorian Rainforest Lodging: Simple, mid-level Rainforest lodge Activities: Wildlife viewing, naturalist walks, interaction with local community

 This remote Amazon lodge provides both great wildlife viewing and interaction with your local hosts, the Achuar community.
 Trip Length: 4, 5, or 8 Days Destination: Amazon basin, Ecuador Lodging: Community-owned, first-class rainforest lodge Activities: Cultural interaction, naturalist walks, wildlife viewing

 The Tambopata Research Center (TRC) is one of the most remote rainforest lodges in South America, situated inside an uninhabited area of the Tambopata National Reserve and next to the Bahajua-Sonene National Park.
 The surrounding rainforest ecosystem remains pristine, and the lodge is adjacent to one of the largest parrot and macaw clay licks in the world, making for incredible bird and wildlife viewing.
-Trip Length: 4, 5, 6, or 7 Days Destination: Tambopata National Reserve, Peru Lodging: Basic & comfortable rainforest lodge Activities: Wildlife viewing, bird watching, hiking
+Trip Length: 3, 4, 5, or more days Destination: Tambopata National Reserve, Peru Lodging: Basic & comfortable rainforest lodge Activities: Wildlife viewing, bird watching, hiking